Skip to main content

 • “Its minimalist approach means there’s little in the way of story or narrative guidance, which may alienate players looking for a more in-depth plot or character development.”

-• “The problem I have is that this game offers nothing besides killing titans, no exploration, no character development, no reward, and no real driving point besides killing the titans, that seem to bother no one.”
+• “The problem I have is that this game offers nothing besides killing titans; no exploration, no character development, no reward, and no real driving point besides killing the titans, which seem to bother no one.”

 • monetization